leinadred/sh_ckp-xfer-groups/README.md

 ```shell
 bash ./xfer-groups.sh <source-server_IP-or-FQDN> <source-server_USER> <source-server_PASSWORD> <group-name>
 ```
+exports member objects into csv files (separated through type (host/network)

 # Caveats

 currently only ex- /importing host objects or network objects supported. no domains, no check point objects and so on

+in case somethin more breaks - feel free to debug or reach out at <a href="https://community.checkpoint.com/t5/user/viewprofilepage/user-id/1663" target="_blank">to me</a>